www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-t8-maintain-live-server.md

 * Check via browser, if there are client side errors.
 * Check htop.
 ## Open Tasks
+* [ ] Check whether Hetzner's network cost per month is limited or not and document this.
+  Create a Hetzner document, for administration, notes and guidelines.
 * [ ] Check why so many program state folders are created.
 See `Program States` note.
     * [ ] Check one step at a time of the `deploy.remote` script.
 * [ ] Speed up `user.bin.configure`, in order to speed up redeployment.